reggiemenson/heroes-vs-villains/README.md

 ```

 This function would ensure that cards were generated with the number of wins by referencing a different array variable.
-Ultimately, each record collected on a characters run would be able to be displayed at the top of the card.
+Ultimately, each record collected on a character’s run would be able to be displayed at the top of the card.

+### Wins

+I was really able to work on the React concepts that we had been given as well as practice some of the ES6 array methods we had previously attempted in class in a practical fashion here.

+I developed a better understanding of props and the location property through the shift in the game views and got to play with the data in accordance to the requirements in the game.

-### Concluding Thoughts
+## Concluding Thoughts

 The timeframe for this project was quite short as it was between official projects so the scope was kept small.
 We were encouraged to make little additions if possible and so when I could I built it with the technologies that were available at the time of project commencement.